AlanYangYi/Transformer-in-time-series-prediction/README.md

 # Transformer Model for Time-Series Prediction

 This repository contains a Python implementation of a Transformer-based model designed for time-series forecasting tasks.
 The model leverages both encoder and decoder structures to effectively capture sequential dependencies in data.
-Below, you will find details about the features, structure, and usage of the code.

 ## Key Features
 - **Multi-head Attention Mechanism:** Utilizes scaled dot-product attention to capture global dependencies in time-series data.
 - **Custom Data Processing:** Generates features based on historical counts, months, weeks, days, day-of-week, and LightGBM outputs.